PawelLipski/docker-ci-blog/blog.md

 }
 ```

-Once we've got the directory hash at hand, the first thing that happens is that we check (`docker-compose pull`) whether the image with the given tag is already present
+Once we've got the directory hash, first of all we check (`docker-compose pull`) whether the image with the given tag is already present
 in the [virtuslab/git-machete-ci-tox repository on Docker Hub](https://hub.docker.com/r/virtuslab/git-machete-ci-tox/tags).

-If `docker-compose pull` returns a non-zero exit code, then it means no build so far has been executed for the given combination of
+If there is no previous build for the given combination of Git version, Python version and contents of ci/tox directory,
-Git version, Python version and contents of ci/tox directory, or an error occurred while pulling.
+`docker-compose pull` would return a non-zero exit code, although this can also mean a failure of the pull operation.
 In either case, we need to construct the image from scratch.

 Note that `docker-compose build` accepts additional arguments, namely `user_id ` and `group_id`; we'll explain their purpose in the next section.